tonyamart/corpus35_pr/Readme.md

 ### Repository description and structure
-This repository contains data and code used in the doctoral thesis 'Traditions and Innovations in Russian Poetry of the Second Half of the 1830s: A Quantitative Study'.
+This repository contains data and code used in the doctoral thesis **'Traditions and Innovations in Russian Poetry of the Second Half of the 1830s: A Quantitative Study'**.

 The structure of the repository is as follows:
 - `scr`: contains folders for `quarto` or `ipynb` notebooks used for analysis in each chapter.
 The notebooks can be displayed directly on the Github via `.md` files;